 Calculated Balance | The balance as calculated by CTC.
 This takes into consideration all of the imported transactions. |

-Difference | The difference between the Calculated and Reported balances.
-A positive figure means the Calculated balance is more than the reported balance and a negative figure means the Reported is more than the Calculated balance. |
+Difference | The difference between the Calculated and Reported Balances.
+A positive figure means the Calculated Balance is more than the Reported Balance and a negative figure means the Reported is more than the Calculated Balance. |

 Balance Error | This is a worded description of the discrepancy or error in the data. |